-A simple heuristic solution to this problem is to find a cell in free space where a Reeds/Shepp inversion pattern (see fig. 5-a) can be accomodated for, and to consider the corresponding additional pair of circles in the algorithm.
 Figure 5: A Reeds/Shepp inversion pattern (a) can be introduced to solve the deadlock of fig 4 (b).

+• The method is not path-complete.
+For the circular robot of concern in theorem 1, incompleteness may be caused by the impossibility to maneuver without the support of an obstacle vertex.
+Consider for instance the case depicted in fig. 4, where the robot can use neither any of the obstacle circles to make the necessary reversal, nor the start and goal pairs of circles because of space limitations.
+A simple heuristic solution to this problem is to find a cell in free space where a Reeds/Shepp inversion pattern (see fig. 5-a) can be accomodated for, and to consider the corresponding additional pair of circles in the algorithm.
 In building the Reeds/Shepp inversion pattern, existing circles are considered first, as this usually requires less clearance.
 In fig. 5-b, the problem in fig. 4 is solved.
 Notice that introduction of auxiliary circles produces a graph G' that includes the original graph G, hence the search on G' provides a path whose length is at least equal to the shortest path on G.

-In fact, a characteristic of the proposed planner is its suitability to highly cluttered environments, where it accomplishes its best performance.
+In fact, a characteristic of the proposed algorithm is its suitability to highly cluttered environments, where it accomplishes its best performance.
 The method's weaknesses are more evident when the scarceness of obstacles does not offer support to enough circles and, therefore, maneuver possibilities.
 An instance of such a problem is put into evidence by the parallel parking problem.
 In fact, the proposed algorithm can park a circular robot of radius R if the clearance is larger than three times R, while from the above mentioned controllability results we know that parking is theoretically possible in slots just larger than 2R.
-There is probably no easy fix to this problem, as its solution is only possible by approximating a non-feasible trajectory with a very high number of nonholonomic maneuvers (this is actually what the method of Jacobs et al. [1990] does in this case).
-In cases when the proposed algorithm fails to find a path in narrow spaces, it is conceivable to employ it in a preliminary phase of "gross" planning, and switch to more time-consuming, path-complete planners for fine adjustements of the configuration.
+There is probably no easy fix to this problem, as its solution is only possible by approximating a non-feasible trajectory with a very high number of nonholonomic maneuvers (this is actually what the method of Jacobs et al. [1991] does in this case).